 Before 2004, the alcoholic content of Kahlua was 26.5%.
 After 2004, it was changed to be only 20%.
-There are several Kahlua product variations including the Original, Especial, Salted Caramel, Hazelnut, Mocha, French Vanilla Liqueur, Peppermint Mocha, Midnight, Cinnamon Spice, Pumpkin Spice, and Ready to Drink.
+There are several Kahlua product variations, including the Original, Especial, Salted Caramel, Hazelnut, Mocha, French Vanilla Liqueur, Peppermint Mocha, Midnight, Cinnamon Spice, Pumpkin Spice, and Ready to Drink.

-Kahlua Main Products
+Reviewed: Kahlua Main Product Line

 - Kahlúa Original

 Kahlúa Original is the classic coffee liqueur, bottled at 20% ABV.
-It’s good for adding a little coffee flavor to your drink and used in many classic cocktails like the White Russian.
+It’s good for adding a little coffee flavor to your drink and is used in many classic cocktails, like the White Russian.
 In addition, Kahlúa offers a coffee shop-esq array of flavors for the home bartender or barista.
 The frappucino crowd will love the flavored bottles, but those who drink their coffee black may prefer Kahlúa Especial or a rival product.

 - Kahlúa Especial

 A thinner, stronger, less sweet, and more flavorful version of the original Kahlúa, bottled at 36% ABV.
-Kahlúa Especial boasts a darker, deeper coffee and espresso flavor, and is generally a superior product to the original.
+Kahlúa Especial boasts a darker, deeper coffee and espresso flavor and is generally a superior product to the original.

 - Kahlúa Chili Chocolate

 A limited-edition flavor, Kahlúa Chili Chocolate, as the name suggests, brings the heat of chili and the sweetness of milk chocolate together with the classic Kahlúa rum and coffee flavors.
-Pour a splash in a cup of hot cocoa or coffee to add a slight heat, or use it in a cocktail for the same effect.
+Pour a splash into a cup of hot cocoa or coffee to add a slight heat, or use it in a cocktail for the same effect.